Employee Experience

 Put simply, happy employees make happy customers.

-Today's economic environment is leading to a crisis of talent in the workplace.
+Today's economic environment is leading to a workplace talent crisis.
 Companies have had to let go of or make drastic changes to the work experience for their employees.
 These changes can be costly and lead to a poor overall experience for those remaining employees.
-Creating and maintaining an exceptional employee experience during a time of economic uncertainty is critical.
+Creating and maintaining an exceptional employee experience during economic uncertainty is critical.

 What Is Employee Experience?

-Employee experience is how employees internalize and interpret their interactions with their organization and the context that underlies those interactions.
+Employee experience is how employees internalize and interpret their interactions with their organization and the context underlying them.
 The different categories of Employee Experience, depending on the school of thought, are DEI, opportunities for growth, collaboration, communication, workload, trust in leadership, alignment with company values, clarity on company direction, and relationship with the direct manager.

 Why Does Employee Experience Matter?